iulianraduat/input-material-ui/README.md

 ### 1.0.1

-- Replaced fontawesome icon with svg icon
+- Replaced fontawesome icon with an svg icon

 ### 1.0.3